 When considering different motorcycle repair training options, it can be helpful to keep the following considerations in mind:

 - Two-year associate's degree and one-year certificate programs generally provide more in-depth training than continuing education courses that may last for only a single term.
-Choose a program that fits your schedule and career goals.
+You should choose a program that fits your schedule and career goals.

-- Find out about the hands-on training options a program provides, such as practice at an on-site garage or internships at local auto repair shops or manufacturer plants.
+- It can be helpful to find out about the hands-on training options a program provides, such as practice at an on-site garage or internships at local auto repair shops or manufacturer plants.

 - If you choose a training program offered by a specific manufacturer, it may be easier to transition from schooling to that company's plant or dealership.

-- Look for programs that also provide training in marina and power equipment services, which can give you a broad range of knowledge in the field of automotive service and make you more employable.
+- If you want to pursue a more general automotive services career, you should look for programs that also provide training in marina and power equipment services, which can give you a broad range of knowledge in the field of automotive service and make you more employable.

 Whether you're looking for a basic class in motorcycle repair, a certificate, a diploma or a full degree program, you can find a college that meets your educational needs.